FLAiRistaken/I-Can-Swing---Primary-Engineer-project/lib/Sensors/README.md

 ## 2. `UltrasonicSensor`

 ### Purpose
 The `UltrasonicSensor` is used for obstacle detection.
-The system uses two instances of this driver: one mounted at the front and one at the rear of the swing frame.
+The system uses two instances of this driver: one mounted at the frontLeft and one at the frontRight of the swing frame.

 ### Hardware
 *   **Sensor:** HC-SR04 Ultrasonic Distance Sensor.